CHEMeDATA/CHEMeDATA.github.io/README.md

 ***How to make chemistry data [FAIR](https://www.go-fair.org/fair-principles/)?***

-## Chemistry data

-What do we mean by chemistry data?
+## What do we mean by chemistry data?

 - Spectra (IR, NMR, UV-Vis, etc.)
 - Chemical structure files
 - the output of software (geometry optimization, simulation of chemical properties, etc.)